YJW342/PLoS-ONE-2020/README.md

-# PLoS-ONE-2020
+# Matlab codes for "Optimization of light exposure and sleep schedule for circadian rhythm entrainment" in PLoS ONE
-Matlab codes for "Optimization of light exposure and sleep schedule for circadian rhythm entrainment" in PLoS ONE
+Matlab codes and simulation files for entrainment cases in PLoS ONE "Optimization of light exposure and sleep schedule for circadian rhythm entrainment".